Senecio: Planting and Care

 • Hardiness varies by species

-Evergreen shrub, perennial plants or succulents from the vast Asteraceae family which includes sunflowers, chrysanthemums, and daisies, Senecio or groundsel comes in various appearances.
+Evergreen shrub, perennial plants, or succulents from the vast Asteraceae family, which includes sunflowers, chrysanthemums, and daisies, the Senecio or groundsel comes in various forms.

 Senecio saxifragoides

-The genus Senecio includes over 1,600 species primarily native to the Southern Hemisphere, the Mediterranean region, and South Africa.
-They are typically found in rocky areas, sand, and between rocks, near the sea.
-This is a Mediterranean plant perfectly adapted to drought, sea spray, and long hot summers, making it essential for coastal and Mediterranean gardens.
-It is valued for its ability to thrive in dry, saline soils.
-More or less hardy depending on the species, it is an excellent coastal garden plant.
+The genus Senecio includes over 1,600 species, primarily native to the Southern Hemisphere, the Mediterranean region, and South Africa.
+They are typically found in rocky areas, sand, and among rocks, often near the sea.
+This is a Mediterranean plant perfectly adapted to drought, sea spray, and long hot summers, making it a must-have for coastal and Mediterranean gardens.
+It is prized for its ability to thrive in dry, saline soils.
+More or less hardy depending on the species, it is an excellent choice for coastal gardens.

-The choice of senecio is more extensive than it seems.
-The most common is Senecio maritimus (Senecio candicans, Cineraria maritima, or Dusty Miller), an evergreen subshrub grown as an annual, very distinctive with its decorative, finely cut, downy, and silvery foliage.
-It has given rise to many interesting varieties such as ‘Angel Wings’ and ‘Donkey’s Ears’.
-Senecio serpens (blue chalksticks), a popular succulent groundcover for Mediterranean rock gardens, Senecio mandraliscae, a shrubby succulent species, and Senecio greyi ‘Sunshine’ or shrubby groundsel are also commonly cultivated.
-Senecio rowleyanus, also known as “String of Pearls” or “Rosary Vine”, is a botanical curiosity with round leaves resembling small green pearls cascading down.
+The selection of Senecio is more extensive than it seems.
+The most common is the Senecio maritimus (Senecio candicans, Cineraria maritima, or Dusty Miller), an evergreen sub-shrub often grown as an annual, with its decorative, finely cut, fuzzy, and silvery foliage.
+It has given rise to many interesting varieties, such as ‘Angel Wings’ and ‘Donkey’s Ears’.
+The Senecio serpens (Blue Chalksticks), a popular succulent groundcover for Mediterranean rock gardens, Senecio mandraliscae, a shrubby and succulent species, and the Senecio greyi ‘Sunshine’ or Tree Groundsel, are also commonly cultivated.
+The Senecio rowleyanus, also known as “String of Pearls” or “Rosary Vine,” is a botanical curiosity with round leaves resembling tiny green pearls cascading down.

 The genus is highly diverse.
 Three main categories of Senecio can be distinguished.
 The habit can be upright, climbing, or trailing.
-Some species are creeping groundcovers not exceeding 25 cm in height, while others form a highly branched shrub reaching up to 1.50 m in height and over 2 m in width over time.
-For example, Senecio cineraria forms a small bushy shrub.
-Growth occurs at a steady, rather rapid pace.
+Some species are creeping groundcovers, not exceeding 25 cm in height, while others form highly branched shrubs reaching up to 1.50 m in height and over 2 m in width over time.
+For example, the Senecio cineraria forms a small, bushy shrub.
+Growth occurs at a steady, relatively fast pace.

 The foliage, highly decorative, varies from one species to another.
-Senecio leaves also come in various shapes but are often fleshy and relatively thick.
-The leaves are felted and deeply lobed, somewhat resembling oak leaves, and silvery in colour, sometimes almost white in Dusty Miller, forming a grey, woolly mane that earned the plant its name, “senex” meaning “old man” in Latin.
-This is the senecio instantly recognisable, the one used by florists and seen in cemeteries… The fleshy, blue leaves covered with a white bloom and shaped like claws in Senecio mandraliscae evoke bluish fingers, while Senecio serpens displays small, equally succulent leaves resembling rosemary.
+The leaves of Senecio also take on varied forms but are often fleshy and relatively thick.
+The leaves are felted and deeply lobed, somewhat resembling oak leaves, and silvery in colour, sometimes almost white in the Dusty Miller, forming a grey, woolly mane that earned the plant its name, “senex” meaning “old man” in Latin.
+This is the Senecio instantly recognisable, the one used by florists and often seen in cemeteries… The fleshy, blue leaves, covered in a white bloom and shaped like claws, of the Senecio mandraliscae evoke bluish fingers, while the Senecio serpens displays small, equally succulent leaves, more akin to rosemary.
 In these two “succulent” species, the leaves allow them to store water to withstand heat and drought.
-The powdery bloom is another characteristic of their adaptation to dry conditions.
+The bloom is another characteristic of their adaptation to dry conditions.

-While the foliage is most often remarkable for its grey-white tones, some senecios exhibit bright green foliage, such as Senecio polyodon, or grey-green in Senecio greyi ‘Sunshine’.
-The leaves are evergreen or semi-evergreen if winters are mild.
+While the foliage is most often remarkable for its grey-white tones, some Senecio species exhibit bright green foliage, such as the Senecio polyodon, or grey-green in the case of the Senecio greyi ‘Sunshine’.
+The leaves are evergreen or semi-evergreen if the winter is mild.

 Flowering occurs in summer, from June until frost, depending on the climate.
-Leafy, branched flower stems rise among the foliage.
-They bear small, more or less discreet heads 1 to 3 cm across, clustered in corymbs.
-The flowers are golden yellow to mustard yellow, creamy white, exceptionally magenta pink in Senecio polyodon.
+Leafy, branched flower stems rise among the foliage, bearing small, more or less discreet heads, 1 to 3 cm in size, clustered in corymbs.
+The flowers are golden yellow to mustard yellow, creamy white, and exceptionally magenta pink in the Senecio polyodon.
 This colourful, daisy-like flowering contrasts beautifully with the leaf colour.

-These small melliferous and nectariferous heads renew continuously throughout summer, attracting numerous pollinating insects, particularly butterflies.
+These small melliferous and nectariferous heads renew continuously throughout the summer, attracting numerous pollinating insects, particularly butterflies.

-Once pollinated, the flowers turn into small achenes topped with a pappus of bristles, easily dispersed by the wind.
+Once pollinated, the flowers turn into small achenes topped with a pappus of bristles, ready to self-seed easily, carried by the wind.

 Main species and varieties